-In March 2016, Nevada Sunrise acquired the option to purchase a 1,770 acre/ft per year water right to complement its Clayton Valley lithium properties.
-In November 2016, and without the benefit of a formal hearing, the State of Nevada forfeited the water right for alleged lack of beneficial use for a period of five years.
-After nearly two years of litigation, in August 2018, the Fifth Judicial District Court of the State of Nevada ruled that the Company must receive a formal hearing with the State of Nevada on the matter.
-Consequently, the water right has been reinstated pending the result of additional hearings with the Nevada Division of Water Resources.
+In March 2016, Nevada Sunrise acquired the option to purchase a 1,770 acre/ft/year water right to complement its Clayton Valley lithium properties.
+In November 2016, following a forfeiture motion filed by Albemarle Corporation and without the benefit of a formal hearing, the State of Nevada forfeited the water right for alleged lack of beneficial use for a period of five years.
+After nearly two years of litigation, in August 2018 the Fifth Judicial District Court of the State of Nevada ruled that the Company must receive a formal hearing with the State of Nevada on the matter.
+Subsequently, the Company negotiated a settlement agreement with Albemarle Corporation in July 2019, and on August 9, 2019, the State of Nevada dismissed the forfeiture motion.
+Nevada Sunrise is now free to use its water right for mining and milling activities for itself or its partners in the Clayton Valley subject to certain geographical conditions contained in the settlement agreement.

 Nevada Sunrise continues to explore opportunities in the "energy metals" market as demand for minerals such as lithium, cobalt and copper, required for electric automobiles, energy storage, and other chargeable devices continues to increase.
-Nevada Sunrise had the following significant achievements in energy metals in 2018:
+Nevada Sunrise had the following significant events in energy metals in 2018-2019:

-- the Company and Advantage Lithium Corp. ("Advantage") sold the Clayton NE lithium property to Pure Energy Minerals Limited (Pure Energy") for 7,000,000 common shares, of which Nevada Sunrise received 2,100,000 common shares for its 30% participating interest. - the Company acquired the option to earn a 100% interest in the Lovelock Mine cobalt exploration property and the nearby Treasure Box copper property, both of which were optioned to Global Energy Metals Corp. in January 2019. - the Company acquired the option to earn a 100% interest in the Coronado VMS property, near the historic, past-producing Big Mike copper mine.
-Nevada Sunrise completed an inaugural drill hole at Coronado in December 2018, which confirmed the hallmarks of a VMS system, and further drilling is planned for the summer of 2019.
+- the Company acquired an option in 2018 to earn a 100% interest in the Lovelock Mine cobalt property and the nearby Treasure Box copper property, both of which were optioned to Global Energy Metals Corp. in January 2019, and exploration including geological mapping and airborne geophysics to better define drill targets, has been ongoing. - the Company acquired the option to earn a 100% interest in the Coronado VMS property, near the historic, past-producing Big Mike copper mine.
+Nevada Sunrise completed an inaugural drill hole at Coronado in December 2018, which confirmed the hallmarks of a VMS system, and further drilling is planned for 2019-2020. - the Company regained a 100% interest in the Gemini Lithium property in exchange for the cancellation of certain fees and expenses owed to the Company by a former joint venture partner.